 The same miracle reports are flooding the center in Nashville, TN.
 According to Tracy Swager, “There is no distance in prayer—we’re joined with the caller and The 700 Club before God.”

-The 150 counselors on staff in Nashville are a dynamic part of CBN's vision for global impact.
-Swager believes: "Our prayer counselors are constantly growing in their faith.
+The 150 prayer team members on staff in Nashville are a dynamic part of CBN's vision for global impact.
+Swager believes: "Our prayer team members are constantly growing in their faith.
 There are very few jobs in the marketplace that can have such an effect on our world, as we see in the miracles here."

 "There are stories every day.
 People are throwing away their crutches, standing out of their wheelchairs, and experiencing healing in their broken relationships," says Swager.

-For prayer counselor Anna Marie Haskell an incentive for working at CBN has been the atmosphere.
+For prayer team member Anna Marie Haskell an incentive for working at CBN has been the atmosphere.
 "Every day you're coming to a workplace that is full of excitement and joy.
 Others will bless

 your life here as you work for the Lord.
 What job provides you a chapel for half-an-hour a day?"